 William Miranda Marín Monument

 Monument that honors the life and legacy of William Miranda Marín, the man that made history in Caguas and in Puerto Rico.
-Work of the Insurance Concept Center, LLC, its president Damián "Danny" Martínez Vázquez and his wife María Teresa Ayala, who donated the monument conceptualized and designed by the Cagüeño architect Claudio Solano Resto.
+The president of the Insurance Concept Center, LLC, Damián "Danny" Martínez Vázquez, and his wife, María Teresa Ayala, donated this monument conceptualized and designed by the Cagüeño architect Claudio Solano Resto.